ibm-cloud-docs/devsecops/devsecops-pipelines-parm.md

 {: #pipeline-parm-backout-plan}

 This parameter is for to the promotion pull request.
 Plan of how the change will be rolled back in case of a failure.
 By default it is empty.

+### branch
+{: #pipeline-parm-branch}

+This is an optional parameter for the CI pipeline.
+It determines which branch we pull the code from the app repository.
+By default, it's `master`.

+### change-management-duration
+{: #pipeline-parm-change-management-duration}

+This is an optional parameter for the CD pipeline.
+The value of it will be the created change request's maintenance duration.
+By default it's `30 min`.

+### change-request-id
+{: #pipeline-parm-change-request-id}

+This is an optional parameter for the CD pipeline.
+By providing a change request ID, the pipeline will skip the creation of a new change request and will use the provided change request.
+If this parameter is set to `notAvailable` or left empty, a change request is automatically created by the continuous delivery pipeline.
+By default it's `notAvailable`.

+### cluster
+{: #pipeline-parm-cluster}

+This parameter holds the name of the cluster in the CD pipeline, which is used for the Docker deploy.
+This parameter is required for the example app.

+### cluster-name
+{: #pipeline-parm-cluster-name}
+This parameter holds the name of the cluster in the CI pipeline, which is used for the Docker deploy.
+This parameter is required.

+### cluster-region
+{: #pipeline-parm-cluster-region}

+This is a parameter for the CD pipeline.
+The {{site.data.keyword.cloud}} region that hosts the cluster.
+This is a required parameter for the example app.

 ### compliance-baseimage
 {: #pipeline-parm-compliance-baseimage}